fedosejev/how-to-create-react-components-dynamically-in-react-16/README.md

 # How To Create React Components Dynamically In React 16

-+ Read explanations in React 16 Tips book.
++ Read tutorial in React 16 Tips book.
 + See it in action: https://fedosejev.github.io/how-to-create-react-components-dynamically-in-react-16/

 ## Install